netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

 0.0.11
-* Added option to select the number of concurrent patterns running.
+* Added option to select the number of concurrent patterns running from web interface.
-* Option to check for new git updates.
+* Check for new git updates on start up.
 * Fixed some bugs.
 * Added some new bugs and patterns.